 So what about our brains?
 And how do we look after its health?

-In this blog post I will look at the key nutrients and tips for keeping our brains healthy, improving mood, concentration and memory and looking at the important gut-brain connection.
+In this blog post I will look at the key nutrients and tips for looking after your brain, improving mood, concentration and memory.

 The gut brain connection